About Ketosis

 I feel brilliant already, is this normal?

 The decision is split on this one, it is your individual choice if to include a little.
 In practice the amount of citric acid intake has never proven to significantly affect someones weight loss whilst following a ketogenic plan.
-However some research and some clients do report that including citric acid can take them out of Ketosis for a short time, hence the creation of water flavours made with Malic Acid to help Ketogenic weight loss.
+However some research and some clients do report that including citric acid can take them out of Ketosis for a short time.

-What can I expect on the first few days of my Ketogenic Weight Loss Plan?
+What can I expect on the first few days of my VLCD Weight Loss Plan?

-As your body switches from being a carbohydrate-burning organism into a fat-burning one, it is a good idea to take it easy in the first week or two of starting your KeeDiet VLCD / Ketogenic Weight Loss Plan and allow yourself to settle into your plan.
+Hopefully with the decrease in daily carbohydrates you will experience a mild ketogenic state, as your body switches from being a carbohydrate-burning organism into a fat-burning one, it is a good idea to take it easy in the first week or two of starting your KeeDiet VLCD Weight Loss Plan and allow yourself to settle into your plan.

 You may find the first few days a little difficult, you will naturally feel hungry, tired and crave energy foods.
 You may also experience headaches and muscle weakness, symptoms which are very similar to a detoxification process.
 However, as your first week continues and you begin your second week you should start to gradually feel better.

-Once you have enetered ‘Ketosis’ your body has been forced to switch to using stored body fat instead of food/carbohydrate for its fuel/energy.
-At this point you are classified as being in a Ketogenic condition, the body is breaking down your stored fats and by doing so creates tiny molecules called ‘Ketones’.
+Once you have enetered ‘mild ketosis’ your body has been forced to switch to using stored body fat instead of food/carbohydrate for its fuel/energy.
+At this point you are classified as being in a mild ketogenic condition, the body is breaking down your stored fats and by doing so creates tiny molecules called ‘ketones’.
 If the body cannot find a use for them, they are excreted in your urine or breath.

 How do I know I am in Ketosis?